 Alternatives.
 You can already buy a nice all-in-one mutual fund from Vanguard like the Vanguard 2045 Target Retirement Fund (VTIVX) with a $1,000 minimum investment.
 In a similar manner, you can manage your overall asset allocation by altering the date and they’ll maintain and rebalance for you as well, gradually becoming more conservative as time goes on.
 You can transfer funds to/from a bank account in $100 increments.
 Transactions are also free when you hold them at Vanguard.com, and all this costs just 0.20% annually including all fees.

 New User $25 Bonus

 If you open a new account at least $250, you can get a $25 bonus to start via this referral link.
-Not a bad deal if you want to try it out.
+A little something extra if you want to try it out.
 To qualify for the bonus, you must make an initial deposit of $250 within 60 days of signup and not withdraw that initial deposit for 60 days.